mariadb-corporation/MaxScale/Documentation/Routers/SchemaRouter.md

 ## Router Options

+**Note:** Router options for the Schemarouter were deprecated in MaxScale 2.1.

 The following options are options for the `router_options` parameter of the service.
 Multiple router options are given as a comma separated list of key value pairs.